ubarsc/pyshepseg/doc/source/index.rst

 The segimg attribute of the segRes object is an array of segment ID numbers, of shape (nRows, nCols).

-See the help in the shepseg module for further details and tips.
+See the help in the ``pyshepseg.shepseg`` module and :func:`pyshepseg.shepseg.doShepherdSegmentation` function for further details and tips.

 Large Rasters
 -------------